 It is crucial that you understand “dog show etiquette."
 Keep control of your puppy at all times.
 Do not allow her to approach other dogs at the show!
 Ask before you approach or pet another dog.
 My two sons grew up going to dog shows.
 They often learned “etiquette” the hard way by being yelled at by others showing their dogs.
 Please keep your children under control and do not allow them to approach other dogs.
 It will not be appreciated if your child ruffles a dog’s fur just before she is due in the ring.
 Some breeds take hours to prepare for the show ring and you can’t blame the handler for being angry if her long work is quickly “undone."

 Keep in mind that the judge is simply offering his or her professional opinion of how well your puppy compares to her breed standard.
 You can choose to agree or disagree, but remember to be polite to the judge!
 There will be judges who love your puppy and ones that are not impressed.
 In the dog show world, you simply learn which judges to show your puppy to!
-If you don’t have fun with the dog show game, then simply don’t show your puppy.
-(Your other option is to hire a professional handler to show your puppy!)
+If you don’t have fun with the dog show game, you can hire a professional. handler to do so.
 The dog show world is a unique and fun world, but certainly not for everyone.
 The most important thing to consider is whether or not you and your pup are having fun.